 - Climate: over the last week, there was light to moderate rainfall across the entire state.
 For November, rainfall was average for most of the state with parts of the coast and northern inland being drier than normal.
 Maximum temperatures for November were 1-2 degrees above average, while minimum temperatures were slightly below average. - Three Month Forecast: for January to March 2017, rainfall predictions for NSW are for below average precipitation, with a higher probability of eastern areas being drier than average.
 Maximum and minimum temperatures are predicted to be above normal and warmer in eastern areas.
-According to the BOM as of 6/Dec/16, a La Niña is unlikely in the coming months. - Tidal: the tides over this week have been over 2.1m which has resulted in a large larval emergence at Homebush Bay with control operations ensuring.
-The next series of high tides that may result in larval hatching are due to occur over 29/Dec/2016 1/Jan/2017, although these are not predicted to be very high. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of November 2016 and both theories remain inconsistent with past MVEV outbreaks. - Mosquito Numbers Inland: mosquito numbers were overall greater this week and 'very high' from Griffith and Leeton.
-Several sites did yield 'low' numbers, although Albury and Leeton had 'high' collections. - Mosquito Numbers Coast: mosquito numbers were 'low' at most sites, although 'high' from Ballina and Lake Macquarie, but few Aedes vigilax were trapped. - Mosquito Numbers Sydney: collections tended to be 'low', with a 'high' yield from Georges River where numbers of Aedes vigilax were also 'high'. - Arboviral Isolates: new arboviral isolates included; Moama (1RRV), Griffith (3RRV, 10SINV) and Leeton (2RRV, 2SINV). - Chicken Sentinel Seroconversions: there have been no seroconversions. - Human Notifications: for the current fiscal year, there have been 106 RRV and 4 BFV notifications; the total represents just over half the long term average, however case numbers have dramatically increased over the last two weeks.
+According to the BOM as of 20/Dec/16, the El Niño-Southern Oscillation is likely to remain neutral through summer. - Tidal: the next series of high tides that may result in larval hatching are due to occur over 29/Dec/2016 - 1/Jan/2017, although these are not predicted to be very high. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of November 2016 and both theories remain inconsistent with past MVEV outbreaks. - Mosquito Numbers Inland: mosquito numbers were overall greater this week and 'very high' from Griffith and Leeton.
+Several sites did yield 'low' numbers, although Albury and Leeton had 'high' collections. - Mosquito Numbers Coast: it is still early in the season for the coast and mosquito numbers continue to be 'low' at most sites, although 'high' from Ballina. - Mosquito Numbers Sydney: collections tended to be mostly 'low'. - Arboviral Isolates: new arboviral isolates included; Albury (1RRV) and Griffith (8SINV). - Chicken Sentinel Seroconversions: there have been no seroconversions. - Human Notifications: for the current fiscal year, there have been 127 RRV and 4 BFV notifications.
+The total of the Ross River virus reports for the season is around two thirds of the long term average, however are close to the average for December.